 The Dangers of Asbestos Exposure

-You are only likely to become afflicted by asbestos exposure if you are in contact with it on a regular basis.
+You are only likely to become afflicted by asbestos exposure if you are in contact with it regularly.
 If you are in an occupation in which you are directly in contact with asbestos that is when you need to be aware of its dangers and how to avoid them.

 What is asbestos and why do we use it?